 When it comes to balancing performance with classic design, Iffley Road is a brand that knows what it's doing.
 As well as always sticking to a core, instantly recognisable style, the company has consistently made improvements to the technical features of its products.

 The Richmond Hooded Waterproof Jacket is no exception.
 At first glance, it's a subtle piece of kit that wouldn't look out of place in the wardrobe of any fashion connoisseur.
 However, beneath that sleek exterior is an impressively functional running jacket that combines a host of performance features.

 The thick triple-layer softshell is built to take a beating from both the wind and the rain, as well as keep you warm in the winter months due to a bonded wool liner.
 However, despite that hardwearing and sturdy fabric, the material is also designed to offer a high level of stretch and freedom of movement when you're out running.

 For us, the Richmond Hooded Waterproof Jacket is a great option if you want a heavy-duty jacket for the winter months but you also want something that you can wear when you're not out running.
 It's not one of the lightest jackets on this list though and works best when the weather is at its worst.

 Inov-8 Stormshell Waterproof Jacket

 When the weather is truly awful but you still have to head out for your run, the Stormshell is the jacket you want to have at hand.
-The taped seams, high zip, and peaked hood ensure the rain is kept at bay, and the thumb holes on the sleeves keep your hands cozy as well.
+The taped seams, high zip, and peaked hood ensure the rain is kept at bay, and the thumb holes on the sleeves keep your hands cosy as well.

-The Stormshell is a lightweight jacket too, built with intense racing in torrid conditions in mind, and it packs away into its own pocket to slip into your backpack to fulfill any essential kit list requirements your event might have.
+The Stormshell is a lightweight jacket too, built with intense racing in torrid conditions in mind, and it packs away into its own pocket to slip into your backpack to fulfil any essential kit list requirements your event might have.